Complaints Handling Procedure

 3.4 If a meeting has taken place, Sarah Phillips will write to you to confirm what took place and any solutions she has agreed with you.

-3.5 If you are still not satisfied, you can then contact the Legal Ombudsman about your complaint at www.legalombudsman.org.uk or PO Box 6806 Wolverhampton WV1 9WJ or telephone 0300 555 0333 or by email at firstname.lastname@example.org.
-Any complaint to the Legal Ombudsman about our service must usually be made within six months of the end of the work we did for you or of you finding out there is a problem.
+3.5 If you are still not satisfied, you can then contact the Legal Ombudsman (an independent complaints body) about your complaint at www.legalombudsman.org.uk or PO Box 6806 Wolverhampton WV1 9WJ or telephone 0300 555 0333 or by email at email@example.com.
+Any complaint to the Legal Ombudsman about our service must usually be made within six months of receiving a final response from us about your complaint, and within six years from the date of the act or omission giving rise to the complaint; or alternatively three years from the date you should have reasonably known there were grounds for complaint (if the act or omission took place before 6 October 2010 or was more than six years ago).
+Before it will consider a complaint, the Legal Ombudsman generally requires that the firm’s internal complaints procedure has been exhausted.
+If the Legal Ombudsman is satisfied that the firm’s proposals for resolving a complaint are reasonable, it may decline to investigate further.

 3.6 If your complaint relates to our conduct (including dishonesty, discrimination, and/or a breach of a principle of the Solicitors Regulation Authority’s Code of Conduct) rather than the service provided, you may wish to raise your concerns with the Solicitors Regulation Authority (www.sra.org.uk).